 Behavioral addictions are often referred to as process addictions or non-substance addictions.
-This type of addiction can result in many of the same adverse effects as drug and alcohol addictions.
-Behavioral addictions are associated with impulse control.
+This type of addiction can result in many of the same adverse effects as drug and alcohol addictions Furthermore, like drug addiction, behavioral addictions are associated with impulse control.
 Impulses cause an individual to engage in behaviors compulsively.
 As a result, this can lead to negative personal consequences that will severely affect a person’s life.
-Understanding behavioral addictions are vital to providing effective treatment.
+Understanding behavioral addictions is vital to providing effective treatment.

 When most individuals engage in the behaviors mentioned above, there may be a “rush” or “high” associated with it.
-However, this does not result in compulsive and uncontrollable repetition of the behavior.
-There are several signs of behavioral addiction, many of which are parallel to the symptoms of drug and alcohol addiction.
+A person may be engaging in the behavior to mask difficult emotions, while others simply get addicted to the activity over time.
+However, not everyone who gambles or plays video games is going to display compulsive and uncontrollable repetition of the behavior.
+Instead, there are several signs of behavioral addiction, many of which are parallel to the symptoms of drug and alcohol addiction.

 The signs of behavioral and substance addictions are very similar in nature.
 By definition, an addiction is the state of enslavement to a habit or practice of something that is psychologically or physically habit-forming.
 In behavioral addiction, contrary to some substance dependence, it is the psychological dependence that creates the addiction and related compulsive behaviors.